octaviofilipepereira/RoundcubeHacks/README.md

 RoundcubeHacks is intended to be a set of Roundcube hacks that I implemented, either for personal needs or for customer requests.

 #1st Hack
-Roundcube v1.4.2 -> Get Server Host By $GET
+Roundcube v1.4.2 -> Load Server Host By $GET

 We need to centralize our customers access to webmail.